Luxor – The Quintessential Ancient Egyptian City

 Luxor Temple has some excellently preserved hieroglyphs and carvings of which this is but one example.
 You could spend hours just looking at the details of these symbols, entranced by the ancient messages they were intended to convey.

 Overt sexual imagery is very rare in Egyptian art, but this is one of the exceptions.
 The guy with the giant erection is the god Amun who, at the time the Temple of Luxor was being built had been elevated to the station of chief god of Egypt, a forerunner of Zeus and Jupiter.
 Often called Amun-Ra or when I was a kid, just Ra, he was often depicted as a ram and thus the association with male sexuality and its real purpose, fertility.
 Everything in ancient Egypt, whether it be the annual flooding of the Nile or the spring birthing of sheep, goats and cows ultimately came down to fertility and if you could deliver that, you deserved to be king of all gods.

 I took many pictures of Ramses II throughout Egypt, but this is my favourite – he has a confident half-smile that seems to intimate that he knows just how great he is and how little anything else in the world matters.

 There is an ancient mosque built inside the Temple of Luxor which is interesting only for the fact that when it was built the sand had covered the ancient temple to a level twenty feet higher than today.
 From this picture you can see what was the original entrance now stranded well above street level after the sand was removed to reveal the remains of the original temple.

 That concludes my visit to the wonderful Temple of Luxor.
-On my next post I’ll visit the Temple of Karnak and the underrated Luxor Museum.
+On my next posts I’ll visit the Temple of Karnak and the underrated Luxor Museum.
 I hope you’ll join me.
 In the meantime, here is a link to the Egypt photo gallery with photos from all the Egypt posts.